market-america/docker-selenium/README.md

 ## Deploying to Kubernetes

+Get started to deploy Selenium Grid on Kubernetes, you can refer to YAML files in the [kubernetes](./kubernetes) directory.

-We offer a Helm chart to deploy these Docker images to Kubernetes.
+To simplify the deployment process, hide the complexity of Kubernetes objects, and provide a more straightforward way to deploy Selenium Grid on Kubernetes, we offer a Helm chart to deploy Selenium Grid to Kubernetes.
-Read more details at the Helm [readme](./charts/selenium-grid/README.md).
+Read more details at the Helm [chart README](./charts/selenium-grid/README.md) and [chart CONFIGURATION](./charts/selenium-grid/CONFIGURATION.md).

 ___